 Passing, which is key element in dominating mid-field.
 So keep eye on ball and don’t just pass when you receive a ball, look out for gaps and pass to players with least crowd around them or do quick-passing, which you will learn over-time with experience and hard-work.

 Last, but not the least, Defending !
-Defending is all about blocking, intercepting while keeping in mind that you don’t tackle real hard in PENALTY box else opponent might get penalty shoot which is quite difficult to resist from conceding a goal.
+Defending is all about blocking, intercepting while keeping in mind that you don’t tackle real hard in PENALTY box else opponent might concede penalty shoot which is puts your goalkeeper in a difficult situation.
+Odds are in the favour of player taking the penalty kick from the spot, and most likely he will score.

 Defending area have 3 zones mainly

 Zone 1 – Here, you should not think of passing to your team-mate or goalkeeper as both can be quite dangerous as little push and BALL crosses goal-line.
-I suggest you to use Long Pass key with half power ( to pass it to some mid-fielder) or full power( for the sake for clearance).
+I suggest you to use Long Pass key with half power ( to pass it to some mid-fielder) or full power( for the sake of clearance).
 Zone 2 – Defenders play a vital role in this zone as it all depends upon them in this region.
+This region test your defensive skills when opponent forward is making his way past your mid-fielders.
+Either you push ahead to grab the ball from the opponent that is raging towards you with full sprint or fall back to avoid crosses to their counter parts in the wing.

 Zone 3 – In this zone, it’s all about co-ordination between midfielder and defenders for maintaining possession of ball.